- Updated March 4, 2026

 The product is 3 months out.

-Pricing is based on the date range when the sales order is placed, not when the package arrives.
+Product evaluation is based on the expiration range provided when the sales order is placed.

 How Do You Place an Order to Sell Supplies?

-Selling works like online shopping — except at checkout, you get paid.
+Selling is a straightforward process that begins by submitting your product details and completing your order.
 You add your supplies to the cart, complete checkout, receive a prepaid label, and ship your package.
-Payment is issued within one business day of receipt.
+Payment is issued within 2 business days after inspection.

 Step-by-Step Process